1. Check if your office must have energy label C

 6. Have a new energy label drawn up

-Want to improve your energy label even further?
+7. Improve your energy label even further

 Explore the possibilities of renewable energy